RamblerGoodness/Smart-Host/ReadMe.md

    - Tied to a specific conversation/chat thread
    - Useful for maintaining context within a single conversation
    - Identified by `chat_id` in API calls
+   - Isolated per user: memory from one user's chat will not appear in another user's chat

 2. **User-specific Memory**:
    - Persists across multiple conversations with the same user
    - Perfect for remembering user preferences, facts, or history
    - Identified by `user_id` in API calls
+   - Isolated per user

+### Persistence Details

+- All memory is stored in a local SQLite database (`memory_store.sqlite3`).
+- The database is created automatically; no setup is required.
+- The file is ignored by git via `.gitignore`.
+- Memory is never shared between users.

 ### Using Memory in Chat Requests